 He's not going to stop.

-He's gonna every single time there's any issue to be dealt with, this president is gonna bring up the wall and wall funding.
+Every single time there's any issue to be dealt with, this president is going to bring up the wall and wall funding.

-Um, what else are you watching to see tonight?
+Anyway, what else are you watching this evening?

 I don't understand how this could be right.

-There must be some loophole that I'm not picking up on because this can't this can't be right.
+There must be some loophole that I'm not picking up on because this can't be right.

-I and I don't understand how anybody can read something like that and read about something like that and not be completely angry and disgusted, and we should just be shouting from the rooftops like this is wrong.
+And I don't understand how anybody can read something like that and read about something like that and not be completely angry and disgusted.

 New York now down billions of dollars because they're running people out of the state.

-Andrew Cuomo said if you're a conservative, well, he also said nobody needs ten bullets to kill a deer, which is my favorite.
+Andrew Cuomo said, if you're a conservative, well, he also said, nobody needs 10 bullets to kill a deer, which is my favorite.

-But but Andrew Cuomo said, if you're one of those extreme conservatives and you're pro-life and pro-second amendment, and Bob he says anti-gay.
+But Andrew Cuomo said, if you're one of those extreme conservatives and you're pro-life and pro-Second Amendment, and Bob, he says anti-gay.

 Nobody's anti-gay.